-Disbursements which are made from the Investment Fund to the State are deposited in the State of Alaska, Exxon Valdez Oil Spill Settlement Trust (Settlement Trust).
+- Disbursements which are made from the Investment Fund to the State are deposited in the State of Alaska, Exxon Valdez Oil Spill Settlement Trust (Settlement Trust).
 The Settlement Trust is established pursuant to AS 37.14.400.
-Pursuant to State law a state agency may not expend money from the Settlement Trust unless the expenditure is in accordance with an appropriation made by law.
+Pursuant to State law, a state agency may not expend money from the Settlement Trust unless the expenditure is in accordance with an appropriation made by law.
 Expenditures of funds are made upon properly approved requests for payment.
-The total of expenditures and encumbrances (obligations) may not exceed the appropriations to which they pertain.

-The Settlement Trust is a special revenue fund of the State.
+The total of expenditures and encumbrances (obligations) may not exceed the appropriations to which they pertain. - The Settlement Trust is a special revenue fund of the State.
 Special revenue funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditure for specified purposes.
-The State of Alaska adopted Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements - and Management Discussion and Analysis for State and Local Governments (GASB 34), in fiscal 2002, effective July 1, 2000.
+The State of Alaska adopted Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements and Management Discussion and Analysis for State and Local Governments (GASB 34), in fiscal 2002, effective July 1, 2000.
 GASB 34 establishes financial reporting standards for all state and local governments and related entities.
 For the Settlement Trust presentation in these financial statements, GASB 34 does not apply.

-Upon approval by the Council, State Trustee Agencies make expenditures directly against the Settlement Trust.

-The financial presentation for the Settlement Trust is of the Settlement Trust only and is not intended to present the financial position of the State of Alaska or any of its component units and the results of their operations.
+Accordingly, Management Discussion and Analysis and Required Supplemental Information are not presented for this fund. - Upon approval by the Council, State Trustee Agencies make expenditures directly against the Settlement Trust. - The financial presentation for the Settlement Trust is of the Settlement Trust only and is not intended to present the financial position of the State of Alaska or any of its component units and the results of their operations.